-There are three Scheduled Ancient Monuments (the Anglo-Romano settlement near Bullocks Haste Common in Setchel Fen; a section of Car Dyke which runs from the Old West river at Lockspit Hall, through Setchel Fen and across Cottenham Lode, to the parish boundary close to Goose Hall north of Landbeach on the A10 (Akeman Street); and Crowlands Moat (in Tenison Manor) and several sites of archaeological interest.
+There are several sites of archaeological interest, including three Scheduled Ancient Monuments: the Romano-British settlement along Car Dyke near Bullocks Haste Common in Setchel Fen; a section of Car Dyke which runs from the Old West River at Lockspit Hall, through Setchel Fen and across Cottenham Lode, to the parish boundary close to Goose Hall north of Landbeach on the A10 (Akeman Street); and Crowlands Moat (in Tenison Manor).
 The historical importance of Cottenham suggests that additional sites may be found.